 For more information about applying for student loans to cover all or part of your graduate education, visit the general Financial Assistance page.

 Please use the following information as a guide to enrolling in the Ph.D. in Biology program if you have been accepted.
 If you have any questions, contact us and we’ll be happy to help.

 Step 1: Fill out the enrollment reply form

 The first step to enrolling in any graduate program is to submit the enrollment form.
 To do so, you’ll need to log in using the credentials established when you first started your application.

 Step 2: Decide where you will live

 Clark offers several kinds of on-campus housing for graduate students, so you can take advantage of all that university life has to offer.
 The estimated costs on the tuition and financial expenses tab are based on graduate students who choose to live on campus, which is encouraged.
-If you’re interested in on-campus housing, you’ll need to read the Graduate Student Housing page, which informs about instructions, rates, necessary forms and how to submit the $1,000 graduate housing deposit to reserve a space.
+If you’re interested in on-campus housing, you’ll need to read the Graduate Student Housing page, which informs about instructions, rates, and necessary forms.
 All Clark graduate housing options include most additional living expenses, such as utilities, Internet and cable service and laundry.

 If you choose to live off campus, your housing costs will depend on which apartment you choose and whether you have roommates and other living expenses.
 Search our off-campus housing listings.

 Massachusetts state law requires all full-time students who enroll in one of the state's public or private colleges or universities to be immunized against diphtheria; tetanus; measles, mumps and rubella; hepatitis B and meningitis.
 To comply with state health requirements, you’ll need to provide documentation of your immunization history.
 The necessary forms can be found on the Health Services website.
 The deadline to submit immunization forms if you are enrolling for the fall semester is July 1 and if you are enrolling for the spring semester, the deadline is December 15.